armandvanhelsync/very-simple-contact-form/readme.txt

 And if you want to use multiple email, use shortcode [contact email_to="first-email-here, second-email-here"].

+== Frequently Asked Questions ==
+= Why am I not receiving messages? =
+1) Look also in your junk folder
+2) Check info about installation and check shortcode for mistakes.
+3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
+Ask them to enable it.

+= I notice I cannot enter all kinds of characters, why? = Only a few kind of characters are allowed: letters (a-z), digits (0-10), space, point, hyphen and comma.
+You can add more by adding them to function vscf_clean_input (file vscf_settings).

+= I speak a Slavic language, the messages I receive do not support my language, why? = It's because of the default charset I used (UTF-8), for Slavic languages you should use charset ISO-8859-2 (file vscf_main).
+Besides this you should add Slavic characters to function vscf_clean_input as well.

 == Screenshots ==
 1. Very Simple Contact Form in frontend of your website (using Twenty Fourteen theme).

 == OTHER NOTES ==
-This plugin is translation-ready (Dutch, German, Spanish, Brazilian Portuguese, French and Hungarian translation included).
+This plugin is translation-ready (Dutch, German, Spanish, Brazilian Portuguese, French, Croatian and Hungarian translation included).
 More translations are very welcome!
 Please send them to: info@guidovanderleest.nl
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/